Azzy380/Addional-Trigger/README.md

 - Set canHarvest to LOGIC (Game checks if player can harvest only)

 ## Important Information
-* You need to use MCreator 2021.3 or a newer version
+* You should to use MCreator 2022.1 or a newer version
 * This version supports Forge 1.17.1

 ## Downloads/Install Instructions